dieghernan/chulapa/docs/_pages/about.md

 ---
 layout: default
-title: "About <span class="chulapa">Chulapa</span>"
+title: About
-subtitle: "License and Attributions"
+subtitle: License and Attributions
-permalink: /about
+permalink: ./about
 show_toc: true
 ---